codahale/veil/docs/src/design/sres.md

 KEY(Z)
 ```

-Third, the challenge scalar $r$ and the proof scalar $s$ are decrypted:
+Third, the challenge scalar $r$ and the proof scalar $s$ are decrypted and verified:

 ```text
 AD('challenge-scalar', meta=true)